tomtaylor/satellite-eyes/README.md

 Building
 --

-Satellite Eyes (SE) is an Xcode 4.6 compatible project, targeting 10.7 upwards.
+Satellite Eyes (SE) is an Xcode 5.1 compatible project, targeting 10.8 upwards.
-It seems to work best on 10.8, as 10.7 has a few bugs in Location Services that I haven't got round to looking at properly.

 It's not very well documented, sorry, but it's not a big codebase, so I'm sure you'll work it out.